asel-tests/aboutme/README.md

 ## AI / ML
 - Researched different architectures for LLM classification tasks with **lmsys**.
 - Suggested a new **parallel BERT architecture** to increase the context window and allow more input tokens.
+- Technologies used: Pytorch, CUDA, Transformers library by Hugging Face, oLlama, Python.

 ---

 ## Signal Processing
-- Designed an **AWGN codebase in C++** to simulate different coding and decoding techniques, including polar codes.
+- Designed and implemented an **AWGN codebase in C++** to simulate different coding and decoding techniques, including polar codes.
+Code was written using c++ with goals of proper abstraction, organization, and minimization of technical debt.
-  - Supports multithreading.
-  - Uses CMake.
+- Biggest codebase ive written (3500 LOC so far).
+- Technologies used: c++, cmake, make, neovim, ubuntu, WSL2, gitea & git

 ---